EU picks antibody treatments, arthritis drug as preferred COVID-19 therapies

 A first “industry matchmaking event” on therapeutics will be held on July 12-13, the Commission said on Tuesday.

-The only COVID-19 drug so far approved across the EU is Gilead's (GILD.O) remdesivir, which the EU bought with a joint procurement just before the World Health Organization said it was not effective on severely ill COVID-19 patients. .
+The only COVID-19 drug so far approved across the EU is Gilead’s remdesivir, which the EU bought with a joint procurement just before the World Health Organization said it was not effective on severely ill COVID-19 patients..

 Our Standards: The Thomson Reuters Trust Principles.